 When you previously set up the Analytics extension in the Add Extensions section of this tutorial, you checked the box to initiate server-side forwarding of data from Analytics to Audience Manager.
 This will dynamically insert the code needed to handle the response of Audience Manager segments back into your app.
 We will not be adding the Audience Manager extension in this tutorial, because again, this is only for the use case of when you do NOT have Adobe Analytics.

-There are three main steps to implement SSF :
+There are two main steps in doing a SSF implementation: